 There are no real technological barriers to stopping greenhouse gas emissions from the extraction and usage of fossil fuels.
 Certainly In Israel we have plenty of sun and also some possibility for offshore wind.
-There is a need for energy storage solutions which are also available including the use of water as an energy storage mechanism, batteries or conversion of electricity to and from hydrogen .
+There is a need for energy storage solutions which are also available, in a variety of forms.

-Still I would like to deal here with one social impediment to implementing sensible policy on climate change which is the international conundrum.
+Still I would like to deal here with one objection people raise to implementing sensible policy on climate change which is the international conundrum.
 I have heard this argument in Israel, however it is used elsewhere as well.

 As I have heard it the international conundrum has been stated as follows.
 Israel is a small country whose emissions are a small portion of global emissions.
 Whether or not we we reduce emissions will make very little difference to global warming.
 Hence why bother ?.